Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Categorification and Bar involution on exterior powers

-Since the simple modules form a basis of the Grothendieck group it is enough to check the compatibility on those, i.e. we need to show that for a translation functor $\cF$ corresponding to a generator of $\cH$ and any simple module $L(\lambda)$ we have
+It remains to show that $\textbf{d}$ is compatible with the action of $\cH$.
+Since the simple modules form a basis of the Grothendieck group it is enough to check the compatibility on those, i.e. we need to show that for a functor $\hat{\cF}$ corresponding to a generator of $\cH$ respectively $\cH^\hint$ and any simple module $L(\lambda)$ we have \abovedisplayskip0.3em \belowdisplayskip0.3em

 where the first equality is due to the fact that simple modules are self-dual.
-Thus we need to show that $[\cF L(\lambda)]$ is self-dual as well.
-We will focus on $\cF_{i,+}$ and leave the other cases to the reader.
-Using Lemma \ref{a} we know that
+Thus we need to show that $[\hat{\cF} L(\lambda)]$ is self-dual as well.
+We will focus on $\hat{\cF}_{i,+}$ and leave the other cases to the reader.
+Using Proposition~\ref{a} we know that \abovedisplayskip0.3em \belowdisplayskip0.3em